epmanu185/Alfido_tech_project/README.md

 1. **Weather data**
 - What is the overall temperature trend?
-- What is the precipitation pattern?
+- How often does it rains?
 - What is the wind speed trend?
 2. **Uber data (2016)**
 - what is the most opted trip category and purpose?